War of the Two Pedros: Background

 At the beginning of the fourteenth century, Castile was suffering from unrest caused by its civil war, which was fought between the local and allied forces of the reigning king, Peter of Castile, and his half-brother Henry of Trastámara over the right to the crown.

 Peter IV of Aragon supported Henry of Trastámara.
-Henry was also supported by the French commander Bertrand du Guesclin and his "free companies" of troops.
+Henry was also supported by the French commander Bertrand du Guesclin and his free companies that he managed to persuade.
 Peter of Castile was supported by the English.
-The War of the Two Peters can thus be considered an extension of the wider Hundred Years' War as well as the Castilian Civil War.
+The War of the Two Peters can thus be considered an extension of the wider Hundred Years' War as well as the First Castilian Civil War.

 Peter of Castile sought to claim the Kingdom of Valencia, which included parts of Murcia, Elche, Alicante, and Orihuela.
 Peter of Aragon wished to dominate the Mediterranean in opposition to Castile and Castile's ally Genoa.

-A naval incident between the two powers had already caused tension: Catalan galleys, armed by Mossèn Francesc de Perellós, who had letters of marque from the Aragonese king, aided France against England, and also managed to capture two Genoese ships at Sanlúcar de Barrameda.
+A naval incident between the two powers had already caused tension: Catalan galleys, armed by Mossèn Francesc de Perellós, who had letters of marque from the King of Aragon, aided France against England, and also managed to capture two Genoese ships at Sanlúcar de Barrameda.
 Genoa was an ally of Castile.
 Peter of Castile, leading the Castilian fleet, caught up to Perellós at Tavira but was unable to capture him.